dapr/docs/overview/README.md

 ### Standalone

-In standaline mode dapr runs as a separate process from which your service code can call via HTTP or gRPC.
+In standalone mode dapr runs as a separate process from which your service code can call via HTTP or gRPC.

 <img src="../images/overview-sidecar.png" width=600>